rancher/rancher-docs/versioned_docs/version-2.13/api/workflows/users.md

 user.management.cattle.io "testuser" deleted
 ```

-## Get current user information
+## Get a Current User's Information

-The `SelfUser` resource is used by a client to retrieve information about the currently authenticated user without knowing
+A client uses the `SelfUser` resource to retrieve information about the currently authenticated user without knowing their ID.
-their ID.
 The user ID is returned in the `.status.userID` field.

 ```bash
 kubectl create -o jsonpath='{.status.userID}'  -f -<<EOF